 Children of Blood and Bone by Tomi Adeyemi

 Seventeen-year-old Zélie, her older brother Tzain, and rogue princess Amari fight to restore magic to the land and activate a new generation of magi, but they are ruthlessly pursued by the crown prince, who believes the return of magic will mean the end of the monarchy.
 Read a sample.

 Downstairs Girl by Stacey Lee

-1890, Atlanta.
-By day, seventeen-year-old Jo Kuan works as a lady's maid for the cruel Caroline Payne, the daughter of one of the wealthiest men in Atlanta.
+By day, 17-year-old Jo Kuan works as a lady's maid for the cruel Caroline Payne, the daughter of one of the wealthiest men in Atlanta.
 But by night, Jo moonlights as the pseudonymous author of a newspaper advice column for 'the genteel Southern lady'.
 Read a sample.

 Dreamland Burning by Jennifer Latham

 When Rowan finds a skeleton on her family's property, investigating the brutal, century-old murder leads to painful discoveries about the past.
 Alternating chapters tell the story of William, another teen grappling with the racial firestorm leading up to the 1921 Tulsa race riot, providing some clues to the mystery.
 Read a sample.

 Far from the Tree by Robin Benway